arangodb/docs/3.10/indexing-index-basics.md

 ### Behavior

 Indexes that are still in the build process will not be visible via the ArangoDB APIs.
-Nevertheless it is not possible to create the same index twice via the *ensureIndex* API while an index is still begin created.
+Nevertheless it is not possible to create the same index twice via the `ensureIndex()` method while an index is still begin created.
 AQL queries also will not use these indexes until the index reports back as fully created.
-Note that the initial *ensureIndex* call or HTTP request will still block until the index is completely ready.
-Existing single-threaded client programs can thus safely set the *inBackground* option to *true* and continue to work as before.
+Note that the initial `ensureIndex()` call or HTTP request will still block until the index is completely ready.
+Existing single-threaded client programs can thus safely set the `inBackground` option to `true` and continue to work as before.

 {% hint 'info' %}